-- Also consider what support is in place for asylum seekers from Afghanistan- whilst we are not suggesting they are a risk, trauma can cause vulnerabilities and vulnerabilities can leave children open to extremist ideologies - Self-Initiated Terrorism (previously referred to as lone actor attacks on home soil) is a priority and the propaganda being used by Daesh/Al Qaeda encourages this now rather than travelling to Islamic state territories to engage in conflict.
+- Online space high risk, not just in terms of radicalisation but also around harmful influences and platforms hosting hate speech/groups/individuals.
+This has increased significantly since COVID19 with children and young people being exposed to these narratives, misinformation, disinformation and conspiracy theories.
+We are also seeing problems with peer to peer sharing of extreme and harmful content. - The biggest threat is from DAESH and Al Qaeda influenced extremism- this is both Locally and nationally.
+However, we know that the Extreme right wing and far right have capitalised on the fear and uncertainty of COVID and have used it to their advantage within their propaganda i.e., anti-immigration sentiment, Islamophobia, and anti-Semitic narratives to name a few. - Extremist travel is a priority.
+The risk around young people travelling out to areas such as Syria and Iraq to engage in conflict is still there (although slightly less now than it was a few years ago) and there should now be a consideration around returnees from Islamic state territories (both adults and children) and how the school would both identify and support them. - Also consider what support is in place for asylum seekers from Afghanistan- whilst we are not suggesting they are a risk, trauma can cause vulnerabilities and vulnerabilities can leave children open to extremist ideologies. - Self-Initiated Terrorism (previously referred to as lone actor attacks on home soil) is a priority and the propaganda being used by Daesh/Al Qaeda encourages this now rather than travelling to Islamic state territories to engage in conflict.
 SIT are difficult to identify because they act alone and often self-radicalise online. - Mixed/Unclear and unstable ideologies are an emerging and increasing risk and should be given the same consideration for support by Prevent as other more clear and consistent ideologies.
 Young people/children referred to Prevent with these ideologies often present with multiple and complex needs and there is a commonality in cases with an obsession with mass violence (school shooter interests, weapons, mass violence but without targeting a specific group in society) the majority of local Prevent referrals are for extreme right wing and Mixed/Unclear/Unstable ideologies. - The extreme right wing is a high priority.
 Activity is predominantly conducted online and can be covert in nature.
 We are seeing crossover between the ERW space and CVID conspiracy theories/Incel culture/Anti vax narratives.
 Right wing groups such as Patriotic Alternative have made a concerted effort throughout the pandemic to engage young people and their parents.
 PA also have a local footprint in Leicester/Leicestershire

-13.6 Risk reduction: The school governors/proprietors/trustees, the Headteacher and the DSL's for Safeguarding will assess the level of risk within the school and put actions in place to reduce that risk.
+15.6 Risk reduction: The school governors/ trustees, the Headteacher and the DSL's for Safeguarding will assess the level of risk within the school and put actions in place to reduce that risk.
 Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly policy, the use of school premises by external agencies, integration of students by gender and SEN, anti-bullying policy and other issues specific to the school's profile, community and philosophy.